 People can also see our real social media handles and see who is behind the store, which makes them trust our business.

-Another thing that has really been the rage in 2019 is influencer marketing!
+Another thing that has really been the rage is influencer marketing!
 I haven’t made this one a priority, but I think it still has a lot of potential.

 The instagram influencer style of marketing isn’t dead yet, it just needs to grow more authentic.